DougManuel/ds-presentation/README.md

 Fortunately, there are tools to help you reduce the number of errors you write.
 In our teams, we check each others code if we plan to reuse it more than once or share it with others.
 We use linters, checkers and [tests](https://testthat.r-lib.org).
 As a back-up, we deploy program these tools using [continuous integration](https://travis-ci.org) before code is shared by others.

-> Tip: set up a code linter.
+> Tip: Set up a code linter.

 # 6 to 8) Git and Git repositories